imindrajit/Udacity-CarND-Behavioral-Cloning/README.md

       * The image obtained after passing through the above steps is reshaped to (64, 64, 3).

+Data is augmented/generated on the fly using python generators.
+So, the model effectively sees new images everytime.

 I would like to thank [Vivek](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.jwzy6grgx) and [Kaspar Sakmann](https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.8xghuqf53) for their wonderful blogposts which really helped me out a lot here.

+# Model

+I have used [NVIDIA](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)  model as convolutional neural network in this project.

+  Input Image

+     * Size -> (64, 64, 3)

+  Layer 1

+     * Lamba layer which normalizes all pixel values between [-1, 1].
+Normalization helps the model to converge faster.

+  Layer 2

+     *